 (Both of these ads come from The Motley Fool, a very strategic, 9-figure gorilla in the online world)T

-STEP 3: Drive each advertisement to a specific landing page narrowly targeted to your specific audience.
+STEP 3: Drive each online advertisement to a specific landing page narrowly targeted to your specific audience.

 Do NOT take people to your home page.
 Use a specific landing page focused on solving a specific need for each target market.